RomneyDa/gear-gen/README.md

 Future support could be added to streamline this process and standardize GearSet output, etc.

 ### Styles
-Pre-defined classes, such as `.gear-cross`, are built into the generated SVGs with defaults and can used in css to modify gear styles.
+Pre-defined classes, such as `.gear-cross`, are built into the generated SVGs with defaults and can used in CSS to modify gear styles.

 Some example full style sets are provided and can be directly imported into your code:
 ```typescript